Political positions of the Republican Party (United States): 1990 to current

-Until 1988 there was little difference in pro-abortion rights attitudes among Democrat and Republican voters.
+Until 1988, there was little difference in pro-abortion rights attitudes among Democratic and Republican voters.
 George H.W.
 Bush entered politics with a reputation as a moderate on social issues.
 However, during a 1988 presidential debate he stated after some reflection he came to the conclusion abortion was morally wrong and should only be legal for rape, incest, and to save the life of the mother.
 He chose Dan Quayle as his running mate, who also opposed abortion.

 During the 1992 election, President Bush and Vice President Quayle tended to downplay the importance of abortion during the election so they would not risk turning away Republican voters who supported abortion rights.
 A substantial number of Pro-abortion rights republicans in the 1992 election did not vote for President Bush because of his stance on abortion.
 Most of these pro-abortion rights Republicans voted for Perot.
 While President Bush and the Republican Party took an anti-abortion stance in 1992, First Lady Barbara Bush stated that she believed abortion to be a "personal choice."

 In an interview in 2001, First Lady Laura Bush stated that she believed Roe v.
 Wade should not be overturned and later stated that abortion should remain legal because she believes "it's important for people, for medical reasons and other reasons."
 George W Bush though stated he was still anti-abortion and while he would be appointing conservative judges abortion would not be used as a litmus test.

 In 2005, The Stem Cell Research Enhancement Act was passed by congress with the help of the Republican Main Street Partnership.
 However, President George W. Bush vetoed this legislation in 2006.